 Sydney Bormann, a junior human biology pre-med honors student with minors in chemistry and microbiology, has been selected to participate in the 2018 American Society for Microbiology Undergraduate Research Fellowship Program.

-As an ASM Undergraduate Research Fellow, Sydney must complete a minimum of 10 weeks of full-time employment working on her research project, prepare an abstract directly related to her project and include that abstract for submission to the ASM Microbe Meeting.
+As an ASM Undergraduate Research Fellow, Bormann must complete a minimum of 10 weeks of full-time employment working on her research project, prepare an abstract directly related to her project and include that abstract for submission to the ASM Microbe Meeting.

 In addition, she must attend the 2019 ASM Microbe Academy for Professional Development prior to the ASM Microbe Meeting and further present her abstract and participate in activities at the meeting.

 “Sydney is a very motivated and hardworking student,” said Assistant Professor Joy Scaria.
 “Sydney has been working on this project since fall 2017.
 Preliminary results she produced during this time were key in convincing the ASM review panel about the feasibly of her project.”

 The total value of this fellowship is $6,000, $4,000 of which comes straight from Scaria’s grant funds to support Bormann’s summer research for a minimum of 10 weeks.
 The remaining $2,000 is funded by ASM to send Bormann to the 2019 ASM Microbe Academy for Professional Development and the 2019 ASM Microbe Meeting.